 In 2012, the Columbia Basin Watershed Network became a funded program with Mainstreams Environmental Society.
 The Steering Committee provided governance, while Mainstreams Environmental Society provided administrative support.

-In 2015, the Steering Committee voted to take the next step and establish the Columbia Basin Watershed Network Society.
-The CBWN now has a Board, with several guidance committees with membership across and beyond the Canadian Columbia Basin.
+In 2015, the Steering Committee voted to establish the Columbia Basin Watershed Network Society.
+The CBWN now has a Board, with guidance committees and membership across and beyond the Canadian Columbia Basin.
 The Columbia Basin Trust continues to provide strong support for the CBWN.

 Why a network?